 Prior to Apperian, Brian held financial and operational leadership roles at Goal.com, Gomez, Inc., and Octave Communications.
 He began his career with Fleet Financial Group as a Vice President in the Bank’s structured finance group.

 Brian has a B.A. in Economics from the University of New Hampshire, and a J.D. from Suffolk University Law School in Boston.

 Outside of work, Brian is an avid sailor and skier and has even been known to show up at a triathlon or two.

-Thank you so much for your time!
-I know that you are a very busy person.
+Thank you so much for joining us in this interview series.
 Our readers would love to “get to know you” a bit better.
 Can you tell us a bit about your ‘backstory’ and how you got started?

 Can you share a story about the funniest mistake you made when you were first starting?
 Can you tell us what lessons or ‘take aways’ you learned from that?